Web3 wallet

 • Rug Pull Risk

-While major platforms like Uniswap or PancakeSwap are relatively safe, smaller or newer DEX projects can collapse—sometimes due to poor design, sometimes due to outright fraud.
+While major platforms like Uniswap or PancakeSwap are more established and widely audited than many smaller projects, they still carry smart contract, governance, and market risk.
+Smaller or newer DEX projects can collapse, sometimes due to poor design, sometimes due to outright fraud.
 Always dig into the project’s team, audits, and community before investing.

 • Regulatory Uncertainty